syncfusion-content/flutter-docs/Flutter/treemap/levels.md

 documentation: ug
 ---

-# Levels in Flutter Treemap
+# Levels in the Flutter Treemap

 The levels of the tree map can be categorized into the following two types,